 When considering the Designated Student Paradox, recognizing that the student's inference is not instantaneous allows us to identify the hidden use of R and see where the reasoning goes awry.
 There are numerous challenges to logical omniscience in the literature on epistemic logic; however, to my knowledge none have come from the literature on the Surprise Examination Paradox.
 In fact, all formal discussions of the Surprise Examination Paradox in static epistemic logic assume synchronic logical omniscience.
-To be fair, most Surprise Examination scholars explicitly recognize that the assumption of synchronic logical omniscience is problematic in general-nonetheless, such authors seem to think that in this specific case, the reliance of logical omniscience use is innocuous.
-So, it is interesting that the consideration Paradox gives us independent reason to doubt synchronic logical omniscience.
+To be fair, most Surprise Examination scholars explicitly recognize that the assumption of synchronic logical omniscience use is innocuous.
+So, it is interesting that the consideration of the Designated Student Paradox and its relation to the Surprise Examination Paradox gives us independent reason to doubt synchronic logical omniscience.